 The NCEES Handbook will be available to you for reference throughout the exam.

 You are allowed ear buds or noise-canceling headphones if you need them to fight distraction.

 With the right testing techniques and the right study habits, you can pass the FE exam with flying colors.
-This article will help you be prepared so you won’t feel lost when you go to take the exam.
+If you want to get more prepared so you won’t feel lost when you go to take the exam visit prepfe.com.

 Don’t just rely on using the NCEES Handbook while you’re taking the test.
 This will eat up your time if you have to search for help with every question.
 Download your free copy and study, study, study!